hashicorp/vagrant/docs/nfs.md

 of the NFS server on the host and will mount of the folder on the guest for you.

+**Note:** NFS is not supported on Windows hosts.
+According to VirtualBox, shared folders on Windows shouldn't suffer the same performance penalties as on unix-based systems.
+If this is not true, feel free to use our [support](/support.html) channels and maybe we can help you out.

 ## Performance Benchmarks

 [John](http://nickelcode.com) and [I](http://github.com/mitchellh) did extensive